sydnod/renovate-config/README.md

-# `tf-sydnod-infrastructure-common`
+# `renovate-config`

-This is the common infrastructure for Sydnod Ltd. It serves the following orchestrating functions:
+This is the common Renovate Bot configuration for Sydnod Ltd. It serves the following orchestrating functions:

-* Provision of common infrastructure resources
+* Standardize Renovate Bot